Darkness Engineering: The Immersive Lighting Experience for "The Mystery Coaster" at Dunia Fantasi Ancol

 The lighting framework for Scene 09 transitions from the controlled enclosure of the tunnel into an expansive, psychologically jarring landscape.
 In this scene, darkness engineering focuses on forced visual adaptation and dynamic contrast manipulation.

 By strictly controlling high-contrast illumination ratios, the lighting acts as the primary storyteller—guiding the riders' eyes through a sequence of terrifying reveals as the coaster car rounds the bend.
-The execution relies on a layered structure of low-ambient moonlight, localized thematic fixtures, and high-speed strobe integration:
+The execution relies on a layered structure of low-ambient moonlight, backlight to create silhouete and localized thematic fixtures such as flickering vintage lamp.

 The Moonlit Backdrop: Soft Spot Light Establishing Spatial Scale